Love the idea of investing in a rental property but not the idea of hassling with renovations or constantly hunting for deals?

 Ask to see the original tenant screening reports, including credit, criminal, and eviction history.
 If the seller can’t or won’t release them, consider it a huge red flag.

-You can and should ask to see the property’s rent roll, but take it with a grain of salt, as the seller can fudge the numbers.
+You can and should ask to see the property’s rent roll, but take it with a grain of salt, because the seller can fudge the numbers.

 7. Allowing Mediocre Tenants to Stay

-Along similar lines, if you inherit tenants who turn out to pay rent late or treat your property roughly, you need to get them out of there as quickly and peaceably as possible.
+Along similar lines, if you inherit tenants who turn out to pay rent late or treat your property roughly, you need to get them out of there as quickly and peacefully as possible.

 As a landlord, your returns are only as good as your renters.
 Reliable, respectful, low-impact tenants mean strong returns and few headaches.
 Unreliable, dirty, and downright bad tenants make your life miserable and lead to dramatically higher expenses.